ghufran26/GraphicalDensityGraph/README.md

 # GraphicalDensityGraph

-The C# code implementation is my BIG Data course assignment which represent the graph in circular shape
+My BIG Data course assignment is a C# code implementation that represents the graph in a circular shape.

 Assignment: I developed a Desktop user interface on Visual studio with backend language C#